archyufa/kcs_to_acm/README.md

 **Important:** This is not the official google documentation and not supposed to be treated as such.

 ## Comparison Config Sync vs ACM
-[Cofig Sync](https://cloud.google.com/kubernetes-engine/docs/add-on/config-sync/overview) allows cluster operators to manage single clusters, multi-tenant clusters, and multi-cluster Kubernetes deployments using files, called configs, stored in a Git repository.
-It has following features:
+[Config Sync](https://cloud.google.com/kubernetes-engine/docs/add-on/config-sync/overview) allows cluster operators to manage single clusters, multi-tenant clusters, and multi-cluster Kubernetes deployments using files, called configs, stored in a Git repository.
+It has the following features:

     * Git-syncing functionality (Single, Multi, Unstructured repo's)
     * Hierarchy Controller (HNC)
     * Installed via `config-sync-operator.yaml`
     * Free tool for any GKE customer and intended to run on GKE

 [Anthos Config Management](https://cloud.google.com/anthos/config-management) (ACM) enables configuration + policy distribution and hierarchical policy enforcement for multi-tenant, multi-cluster Kubernetes deployments.
-It has following differences compare to Config Sync:
+It has the following differences compared to Config Sync:

     * Installed via `config-management-operator.yaml`
     * Enables Policy Control over configurations